pixijs/pixijs.com/src/data/pixi.js.md

 	 * @returns Unique string key
 	 */
 	get styleKey(): string;
+	/** Destroys the fill pattern, releasing resources.
+This will also destroy the internal texture. */ destroy(): void;
 }
 /**
  * Defines the style properties used for filling shapes in graphics and text operations.